 Find the job specification, read it thoroughly, and use it to shape your resume in the following ways:

-- First of all, work out what type of SWE profile the job description is looking for.
+- What type of SWE profile the job description is looking for.
 Which skills will be most crucial for the role?
 What are the keywords it's looking for and does your resume contain them in a way that makes sense?
 Prepare to adapt your resume’s content accordingly.

 - Research the company.
-For example, imagine you’re targeting a SWE role at Facebook.
-Facebook has 5 core values, so you’d want to make sure that your resume transmits these values too.
+For example, imagine you’re targeting an SWE role at Meta.
+Meta has 5 core values, so you’d want to make sure that your resume transmits these values too.
 That might mean including a volunteering activity under Interests to show that you like to "build social value."
-Do the same if you’re applying for Google, Amazon, etc.
+Do the same if you’re applying to Google, Amazon, etc.

 Does all this mean you’ll need a different iteration of your resume for every tech job you target?
 Ideally yes, but there will be a lot of overlap, so usually you’ll only need to make a few strategic edits.